 - Branch profits remitted or deemed remitted to a foreign head office are subject to an additional 10% branch remittance tax.
 Non-resident companies without a fixed place of business in Thailand are subject to withholding tax on certain Thailand-sourced income.

-- The standard rate for Value Added Tax (VAT) is 10%, but it has been temporarily reduced to 7% until 30 September 2019.
-Exports and certain goods and services are zero rated.
+- The standard rate for Value Added Tax (VAT) is 10%, but it has been temporarily reduced to 7% until 30 September 2020.
+Exports are zero-rated, and certain goods and services are exempt.

 - Stamp duty is levied on 28 different types of documents, including work contracts, loans and share transfers.
 Rates start at THB1 per THB1,000 of the value of the contracts and agreements to a fixed amount per instrument on most commercial and other documents.